 The Advances in Antibacterial Discovery symposium will take place on Friday, December 3, 2021.
 The meeting will discuss the latest advances in the antibacterial drug discovery field.
 The symposium features talks from leading researchers and their trainees selected from recent high-profile publications.
-Opportunities for attendee interaction and poster presentations will be made available on the conference website.
+Opportunities for attendee interaction will be made available on the conference website.

 This virtual symposium, hosted by the St. Jude Department of Chemical Biology and Therapeutics, is a part of the broader Bringing Chemistry to Medicine series and is supported by the St. Jude T32 Infectious Disease Therapeutics training program.